Topic

 The applicant must follow the normal rules for submitting an application, with the adaptations that follow from the agreements, cf. section 5 below.

 The agreements are not an obstacle for rejecting an application for a residence permit when the foreign national is deemed to be undesirable pursuant to national legislation.
-A foreign national who otherwise satisfies the conditions for being granted a residence permit can therefore be denied a permit if circumstances exist that constitute grounds for refusing the foreign national entry into or residence in the realm pursuant to Section 59 first paragraph of the Immigration Act.
+A foreign national who otherwise satisfies the conditions for being granted a residence permit can therefore be denied a permit if circumstances exist that constitute grounds for refusing the foreign national entry into or residence in the realm pursuant to section 59 first paragraph of the Immigration Act.

 Otherwise, the immigration authorities shall in accordance with the intention of the working holiday agreements grant a working holiday permit when the conditions in the agreements are met.